The 2000s Fashion Trends Everyone Will Wear This Year

 Yes, I'm talking about the teeny-tiny handbags and even tinier strappy sandals that defined the decade's aesthetic.
 I won't lie, though.
 I'm thankful that not everything we wore in the 2000s is making it into the 2010s because, well, styles like ultra-low-rise jeans are best left in the past (in my opinion).
-But if you're as ready as we are to embrace the best of noughties fashion once again, see all the 2000s fashion trends that we're predicting everyone will be wearing this year.
+But if you're as ready as we are to embrace the best of noughties fashion once again, see all the 2000s fashion trends that are still going strong ever since their initial resurgence.

 1. Hair Clips

 The hair accessories are still popping up everywhere from Gucci to Claire's.
 The good news is that you don't have to spend a fortune to nail this noughties trend.